Brinks vs. ADT: Comparing Two Old Guards of Home Security

 Monitoring Options

 In addition to professional installation, ADT and Brinks require professional monitoring.
 That means your security system will be linked to a monitoring center.
 In case of a security breach, the monitoring center will trigger an alarm response and call for help on your behalf.
-Brinks and ADT also monitor for home hazards such as fire and gas leaks, as well as medical emergencies.
+Both companies’ monitoring centers are UL-listed and TMA Five Diamond certified, which are the gold-standard credentials in the industry — basically your assurance that trained professionals are watching over your home around the clock.

 Cellular backup is another similar offering from Brinks and ADT.
 Normally, their security systems send alerts to their respective monitoring centers over Wi-Fi.
 That’s reliable most of the time, but we all know that the internet sometimes goes out.
 If that happens Brinks and ADT will use a different means of communication as backup: cellular signals.
 These cellular security systems are more reliable than landline-only or internet-only systems.